OpenDAoC/OpenDAoC-Core/README.md

 # Changelog

+21/12/06 - leftygamer - Added information about accessing the test server, updated AtlasPack information, added info about server properties to remove, fixed incorrect SQL setup commands.
 21/09/14 - leftygamer - Revised to account for removal of `Net5` directory.
 Changes made to `serverconfig.xml` instruction and building/running the project.
 Moved **Before You Start** section.
-21/08/31 - leftygamer - Expanded documentation for setting up envrionments for both Ubuntu & Window environments.
+21/08/31 - leftygamer - Expanded documentation for setting up environments for both Ubuntu & Window environments.

 # Before You Start

 You will need the following files and permissions before you'll be able to complete this process in its entirety.
 For each of these, please message clait on Discord:

-* Download the latest stable copy of `atlasDB.sql`.
+* Download the latest stable copy of `AtlasDB`.
-* Receive the `Developer` role on Discord to access team channels.
+* Receive the `Developer` role (if applicable) on Discord to access team channels.
 * Obtain access to all team forums on the Atlas freeshard website.
+* Check out the [GM Command Library](https://www.atlasfreeshard.com/threads/gm-commands-library.408/) for more information on commands you may use in-game with the Admin or GM privilege level.

 # Setting Up an Atlas Dev Environment